Type tf.keras.utils

 -

-- A normalized copy of the array.
+object - A normalized copy of the array.

 object normalize_dyn(object x, ImplicitContainer<T> axis, ImplicitContainer<T> order)